nickmomrik/pi-multiplex-7-segment-displays/README.md

-# pi-multiplex-7-segment-displays
-Multiplexing 7 Segment Common Cathode Displays on a Raspberry Pi
+# Multiplexing 7 Segment Common Cathode Displays on a Raspberry Pi

 Check the Fritzing for wiring.
+There is a lot going on, so I couldn't think of a good way to show all of the wires.
+Click on wires and connections to see where everything goes.

 There are some config options at the top of main.py.